bhaskarkoley87/SpringBootOnkubernetes/README.md

 ![Image of Spring Boot](https://github.com/bhaskarkoley87/SpringBootOnkubernetes/blob/master/images/SB_D_K.jpg)

-## Some basic tools use for code quality check and scalability
+### Some basic tools use as best practices, for code quality check and scalability

 ![Image of tools](https://github.com/bhaskarkoley87/SpringBootOnkubernetes/blob/master/images/Untitled-3.jpg)

-**NOTE:** This is a simple REST API develop with Spring Boot and using Docker Desktop I have deploy the application on Docker with Dockerfile, docker-compose.yml.
+**Project Intro:** This is a simple REST API develop with Spring Boot and using Docker Desktop I have deploy the application on Docker with Dockerfile, docker-compose.yml.
 I have use Kubernetes for the orchestration.
 In today's market all are in demand.
 I just want to show some of the tools requied at build phase.
 There are lost of tools and software are use in this phase, but I am just showing a small part.
 This development is done on the Windows machine.

+I have also use some tools or API for better

 ### Minimum requirement for this project
 1. JDK 8+ installed